-One of the other main attractions in Harper’s Ferry is the outdoor activities – such as hiking.
+Harper’s Ferry is known for outdoor activities – such as hiking.
 Harpers Ferry National Historical Park is well-known as one of the most popular and best walking parks in the country.
 The views are unlike anything else and paired with the rich history surrounding the area; all visitors are in for a memorable experience.
 There are several trails to choose from that provide extraordinary views of the Blue Ridge Mountains and the Potomac and Shenandoah river valleys which undoubtedly add up a real one-of-a-kind hiking experience.
 The National Park encompasses around 4,000 acres in West Virginia, Maryland, and Virginia.

 The Quaint Town